Skip to content

 Mould growth is the third primary cause of damp smells in clothes, including the mouldy smell.

-When wet laundry is left in a warm and humid environment, like a poorly ventilated room or a tumble dryer, mould can easily flourish.
+When wet laundry is left in a warm and humid environment, like a poorly ventilated laundry room, or a tumble dryer, mould can easily flourish.

 As it grows, it produces a characteristic damp or musty smell.